coolmoon327/OpenRaaS-Simulation/readme.md

 - Do not care the network balance.
 Use all the bandwidth for the current task, and let others wait in line.
 - The compute worker $C$ should care about **the download link from meta OS**
 - Mounting files does not occupy all bandwidth at once, so we set a fixed value of 8 Mbps (1 MBps).
-- Uplink and downlink bandwidth are calculated together
+- Uplink and downlink bandwidth are calculated together.
 - Once a worker performs computation services, it will preserve the requested resource until task finishing.
 If it has a new demand, it will turn to ask for OpenRaaS services instead of blocking the ongoing tasks.

+For depository:

+- Computation cost can be ignored.
+- A computation worker who fetched layers can become the depository of those layers.
+- All layers on a node has timers to make them survive.
+When using ($C$) or pushing ($D$) a layer, its timer resets.

 ## C. Scheduling